Wierzbowsky/SGC_ImageCreator/readme.txt

 IMPORTANT!
 ----------

 The RBSC provides all the files and information for free, without any liability (see the disclaimer.txt file).
 The provided information, software or hardware must not be used for commercial purposes unless permitted by the RBSC.

 When the sources of the tools are used to create alternative projects, please always mention the original source and the copyright!

 Contact information
 -------------------

-The members of RBSC group Wierzbowsky, Ptero and DJS3000 can be contacted via the MSX.ORG or ZX-PK.RU forums.
+The members of RBSC group Wierzbowsky, Ptero, Pencioner and DJS3000 can be contacted via the MSX.ORG or ZX-PK.RU forums.
 Just send a personal message and state your business.

 The RBSC repository can be found here: